 Passed the iBed PAASCU Accreditation.

 Granted the permit FROM the Department of Education TO offer Senior High School.

 Construction of the four-storey St. Louise de Marillac Building.

 Opening of the Senior High School.

-First visit of the Curia of the new Province of St. Louise de Marillac – Asia headed by the Visiitatrix Sr. Maria Ana Rosario G. Evidente, DC.
+FIRST visit of the Curia of the NEW Province of St. Louise de Marillac – Asia headed BY the Visiitatrix Sr. Maria Ana Rosario G. Evidente, DC.

 After more than a century of spirited presence, yet still cognizant of the special role expected of Catholic schools, Colegio de la Inmaculada Concepcion-Cebu continues its responsibility of building a new breed of Filipinos: INNER DIRECTED VINCENTIAN LEADERS AND ADVOCATES OF PERSONS IN POVERTY SITUATIONS AND OF GOD’S CREATION–disciplined, nourished with positive nationalism, proud of the country’s cultural heritage, builders of peace, respectful of the dignity of creation, and citizen of the country and of the Church.